 Prior to joining the University, he has worked in a wide range of organizations from Central and Local Government, through university teaching appointments and industry, to freelance consultancy.
-A Fellow of the Society of Antiquaries, Fellow of the Royal Historical Society, Associate Fellow of the Remote Sensing and Photogrammetry Society, and a member of many professional organizations both nationally and in the East Midlands, Dr Brooke serves on a large number of advisory boards and committees.
+A Fellow of the Society of Antiquaries, Fellow of the Society of Antiquaries of Scotland, Fellow of the Royal Historical Society, Associate Fellow of the Remote Sensing and Photogrammetry Society, and a member of many professional organizations both nationally and in the East Midlands, Dr Brooke serves on a large number of advisory boards and committees.

 He also formerly held the title of Head of the Historic Environment Service with Leicestershire County Council, and most recently the Deputy Director of Conservation with the National Trust for Scotland.

 Dr Brooke's principal research specialisation is in remote sensing, non-destructive archaeological site survey, record photography, digital-image analysis, mathematical image processing, Raman spectroscopy, environmental study, the history and archaeology of churches, and the recording and conservation of historic buildings.